Compiler-Project-14012/C-minus-compiler-with-python/README.md

 C-minus compiler written in python. <br>
-Done as project of the Compiler Design course at Sharif University Spring 2023.
+Done as project of the Compiler Design course at Sharif University Spring 2023. <br>
+- Mohammadreza Pirpiran <br>
+- Mohammad Esteki